city

 FAQ

-How much does a lawyer cost for an assault charges?
+How much does a Phoenix assault attorney charge?

 Fees depend on the type of assault charges you are facing.
 The Law Offices of Brandon White offers affordable flat fees and payment arrangements and we’ll explain this to you thoroughly during your consultation.